National AI Strategy Sprint

 Designed for real decision-makers

-You leave with artifacts you can use with senior leaders, not just reflections for a classroom.
+You leave with artifacts you can use with senior leaders, not just reflections for a classroom — and every memo carries the ask, budget logic, risks, and review metrics.

 | Indicator | Value | Status |